epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 ### Power Score and Average Polarity are practically uncorrelated, which means that the amount of positivity/negativity in their comments does not depend on their rank.
 {% include plots/ps_ap.html %}

 ### Positive Vote Ratio and Average Polarity presented a correlation of 0.52.
-This means that people who tend to speak more positively, would only vote when they are supporting the adminship request and would abstain if they're against
+This means that some of the people who tend to speak more positively, would only vote when they are supporting the adminship request and would abstain if they're against.

 {% include plots/pvr_ap.html %}